Quviq/eqc-rebar/README.md

 Quviq's quickcheck.
 The total testing time is by default 20 seconds and can be adjusted by the `testing_budget` option.
 The budget is devided equally over the number of modules provided.

+Other users of  your repository, not having a licence, can use your software, but cannot check the properties.
+The `eqc` directory can be ignored by them.

 Directory structure